yakhyo/face-parsing/README.md

 # BiSeNet: Bilateral Segmentation Network for Real-time Semantic Segmentation

-This is a face parsing model for high-precision facial feature segmentation built on top of [face-parsing.PyTorch](https://github.com/zllrunning/face-parsing.PyTorch).
+This is a face parsing model for high-precision facial feature segmentation based on [BiSeNet: Bilateral Segmentation Network for Real-time Semantic Segmentation](https://arxiv.org/abs/1808.00897).
 This model accurately segments various facial components such as the eyes, nose, mouth, and the contour of the face from images.
 This repo provides a different training & inference code and new backbone model has been added.

 ## Table of Contents